The Language of Bargaining: Linguistic Effects in LLM Negotiations

 \section{Limitations}

 Our findings should be interpreted carefully.
-First, we emphasize that the behaviors exhibited by LLM agents in our experiments do \emph{not} constitute evidence about real human negotiation practices, cultural norms, or linguistic communities.
-Differences reflect patterns learned from training corpora, not properties of languages or their speakers (\citet{bolukbasi2016man}).
-This approach treats language as a window into training data composition and learned behavioral priors, not as a proxy for real-world cultural groups.
-Second, our language framings use culturally associated labels (Hindi, Marwadi) without incorporating human participants or sociolinguistic context.
-As a result, any apparent alignment with commonly held stereotypes should be understood as an artifact of representation learning and data distribution, analogous to well-documented biases in word embeddings and language models.
+The behaviors exhibited by LLM agents do not constitute evidence about real human negotiation practices or cultural norms - differences reflect patterns learned from training corpora, not properties of languages or their speakers.
+Our language framings use culturally associated labels without incorporating human participants or sociolinguistic context; any apparent alignment with stereotypes should be understood as an artifact of representation learning, analogous to well-documented biases in word embeddings.
 We deliberately avoid normative claims and do not endorse any interpretation that attributes these behaviors to real-world groups.
+Our system prompts are written in English to maintain consistency with NegotiationArena, which may partially attenuate the linguistic signal being measured.
 Third, our analysis covers limited games and languages.
 While spanning distributive and integrative settings, these games lack the richness of real-world negotiation (long-term relationships, incomplete information).
-Fourth, we examine model-model interaction, whereas human-AI dynamics may differ.
-We lack training data access to test representation hypotheses directly.
-Finally, we isolate language identity by fixing prompts and incentives, abstracting from realistic code-switching and dynamic strategy adaptation.
+We also examine only model-model interaction across three games, abstracting away from human-AI dynamics, richer incomplete-information settings, and realistic code-switching such as Hinglish.
+In addition, a more specific lingual system prompt could be curated; in our results we observed some models would provide their reason for the trade in the respective language while others would stick to English, it would be valuable to evaluate this variable as well.
+While our results provide a proof-of-concept that linguistic framing functions as a significant behavioral prior, whether these effects generalize to typologically distant languages such as Mandarin or Arabic remains an open question for future work.

 Despite these limitations, our results provide valuable evidence that language-conditioned representations influence strategic interaction in LLMs, underscoring the need for multilingual evaluation in socially sensitive domains.